ArsenMamataliev/Online-course-selling-platform/README.md

-## Demo authentication task
- This app have 2 pages
- 1. Home
- 2. Profile

-You can't sign up in it

-While you type correct login and password SiGN IN button disabled

-Please, just use them
+## Online course selling platform.

+You can't watch videos inside platform, there is limited access to videos.
+Videos are stored in Youtube.
+When you buy a course, we'll give you access from Youtube.

+Default auth settings
 {
-    login: "developer21",
+    login: "user",
-    password: 123456
+    password: amazone2021
 }